Generate summary with AI

 - MU-MIMO support: MU-MIMO allows a single router or access point to transmit data to multiple devices at the same time.
 This is helpful for reducing network congestion and improving performance.

-- IoT support: If your office has IoT devices, you should ensure that the router is compatible with them and offers IoT-supported security features.
+- IoT support: If your office has IoT devices, you should make sure that the router is compatible with them.

-To keep your routers secure, the best models come with real-time threat monitoring and alerting capabilities, or they can be connected with third-party tools, such as Atera for this purpose.
+To keep your routers secure, the best models come with monitoring and alerting capabilities, or they can be connected with third-party tools, such as Atera, for this purpose.

 Your router should also offer hardware support in case problems arise.
 This is especially important for large organizations that have complex router setups and may require constant assistance.

-If you’re buying a wifi router, ensure it is compatible with the ISP you’re choosing.
+If you’re buying a wifi router, make sure it’s compatible with the ISP you’re choosing.
 Most routers work with most ISPs, but it doesn’t hurt to double-check.

-The 8 best wifi routers for IT teams in 2024
+The 8 best business & wifi routers for IT teams in 2025

 Below is a more detailed breakdown of each of these routers and access points.

-1. Best overall wifi router (NETGEAR Orbi 960 Series)
+1. Best overall wifi router for business (NETGEAR Orbi 960 Series)

 NETGEAR Orbi 960 Series is a mesh router that can be expanded through additional satellite units to cover larger areas.
 NETGEAR Armor offers Wi-Fi protection for PCs, phones, cameras, TVs, and other IoT devices.
 It is possible to create a guest network to provide visitors with internet access.